huntdatacenter/docs/docs/patch-notes.md

 ### Upcoming features

-What are we working on ?
+What are we working on?

 * NVMe storage - faster storage type for GPU and CPU intensive workloads.
 * User paths - simplify ways to use our services.